Meet Our Executive Director

 Chosen Productions, Inc. She is excited about the future of Chosen and humbled that God chose her to impact this generation.
 Whether it's in the school building, in her church, on a pageant stage, or within the community Lynn is dedicated to being an advocate for change and a vessel for the Lord.

-Currently, Lynn is a School Counselor for Guilford County Schools and has over five years of experience in the field of Education.
+Currently, Lynn is a School Counselor for Thomasville City Schools and has over ten years of experience in the field of Education.
 Her life’s mission is to advocate for underrepresented high school students and she works diligently towards fulfilling her mission on a daily basis.
 While taking a moment to reflect, Lynn has these words to say,

 "I never thought or even dreamed that I would become an Educator; but I did.
 I never saw myself winning anything, much less becoming a Pageant Queen; but I did.
 I never saw myself actually receiving, not one, but two degrees; but I did.
 This shy and often awkward girl has become woman who is ambitious, daring, and constantly progressing in the area of God-fidence.
 We are all called to fulfill a purpose in this life and sometimes our purpose looks nothing like we imagined it would.
 I've learned that it's not about me or what I don't feel equipped to do.
 God does not always call the qualified...in most cases He qualifies those in which He calls and I'm just grateful that He decided to Choose me."